 The MR states that monitoring of an SSC as specified in (a)(1) is not required if it has been demonstrated that the performance or condition of the SSC is being effectively controlled through the performance of appropriate preventive maintenance so that the SSC remains capable of performing its intended function.
 The MR Statements of Consideration (SOC) dated 1991 clarified that licensees are not required to monitor under (a)(1) if they have demonstrated that preventive maintenance has been effective or if an SSC has inherent high reliability and availability.

-1. .
+02.02 Quality Control.

+a.
+Review one or more of the following:

+1. Parts installed in safety-significant systems that were purchased as commercial grade parts but were dedicated prior to installation in a quality grade application.

+2. Control of quality parts during the maintenance process, including consumable items (lubricants, cleaners, sealants, etc.).
+This review should be performed during any field observation of maintenance.

+3. Quality control verifications are properly specified in accordance with the Quality Assurance Program, and are implemented as specified.
+This last type of sample would include review of multiple work packages.

-3. 02.
-Identification and Resolution of Problems.
+02.03 Identification and Resolution of Problems.
 Inspection activities under this procedure include independent verification that the licensee is identifying problems related to this inspection area and entering them in the corrective action program.

+a.
 For a sample of selected problems documented in the corrective action program, verify that the corrective actions and resolutions are appropriate and adequate.
+In addition, verify the following:

+Perform a review of licensee actions to address maintenance and test equipment that fails calibration.
+Verify that the licensee tracks which surveillance tests used each piece of maintenance and test equipment, and compares the failed maintenance and test equipment calibration information to each surveillance test that used that maintenance and test equipment, then assesses the impact to the operability of the associated system.

+For the sample selected, review the maintenance history for indications of repetitive failures, excessive instrument drift, etc. Assess whether the maintenance has been addressing symptoms while missing the real causes.
+Assess whether the repeat nature of the failure is indicative of greater safety significance.

+For the sample selected, assess whether the licensee adequately addressed the extent of condition and extent of cause.

 See Inspection Procedure 71152, “Identification and Resolution of Problems,” for additional guidance.